IanHo2019/State_Tax_SZ2018/README.md

 $$\tau^* = \frac{\beta_0}{-2\delta_0} \quad \text{if}\ \delta_0 < 0$$
 The authors used this equation and its updated version (allowing the linear and quadratic effects of $\tau$ to depend on base index[^1]) to estimate the revenue-maximizing tax rate.
 Interestingly, they found that the minimum revenue-maximizing tax rate is even greater than any corporate tax rate observed in their data.

 [^1]: Base index is an authors-defined index of the breadth of the tax base.
-See Section 4.2.1 and [Table5.do] for computation details.
+See Section 4.2.1 and [Table 5.do](https://github.com/IanHo2019/State_Tax_SZ2018/blob/main/Table5_Regression_Results.do) for computation details.